lbaehren/prometheus-sumo/documentation/pages/XML.md

 XML includes facilities for identifying the encoding of the Unicode characters that make up the document, and for expressing characters that, for one reason or another, cannot be used directly.

-\test TestXML.cc TestXMLTree.c TestSourcesKassel.cc TestSourcesRobertinum.cc
+\test testXML.cc testXMLTree.c testSourcesKassel.cc testSourcesRobertinum.cc

 \section xml_programming Programming interfaces